 Cat. no. BF007-EE006

 Catherine Christer Hennix (b.
 1948) started her creative career playing drums with her older brother Peter growing up in Sweden where she saw jazz luminaries such as John Coltrane, Eric Dolphy, Dexter Gordon, Archie Shepp, and Cecil Taylor perform at the Golden Circle.
 Directly after high school, Hennix went to work at Stockholm’s pioneering Elektronmusikstudion (EMS), where she helped develop early synthesizer and tape music.
 After traveling to New York In 1968, she met Fluxus artists Dick Higgins and Alison Knowles and developed fruitful collaborative relationships with many composers in the burgeoning American avant-garde, including, most significantly, Henry Flynt and La Monte Young.
 Young introduced Hennix to Hindustani raga master Pandit Pran Nath, and she would later study intensively under him.
 While Hennix continued to make music performing alongside Arthur Russell, Marc Johnson, Henry Flynt, and Arthur Rhames, she also served as a professor of Mathematics and Computer Science at SUNY New Paltz and as a visiting Professor of Logic (at Marvin Minsky’s invitation) at MIT’s Artificial Intelligence Laboratory.
 In recent years Hennix has led the just-intonation ensemble the Chora(s)san Time-Court Mirage.
-She currently resides in Berlin, Germany, where she is active as a composer and writer.
+She currently resides in Istanbul, Turkey, where she is active as a composer and writer.